Edmonton Travel Tips

 Happy To Help

-Feel free to stop by the World Trade Centre (9990 Jasper Avenue) where you'll find an interactive kiosk that will help you plan your time here, and a phone with a direct line to Edmonton Tourism for all of your visitor needs.
+Feel free to stop by the World Trade Centre (9990 Jasper Avenue) where you'll find an interactive kiosk that will help you plan your time here, and a phone with a direct line to Explore Edmonton for all of your visitor needs.

 You can also visit our friends at TIX on the Square (9930 102 ave), Edmonton City Hall (1 Sir Winston Churchill Square), or the Legislative Assembly Visitor Centre (9820 107 street NW) for information on all the great things to see and do in Edmonton.